Democratic Republic of the Congo

 The Democratic Republic of the Congo (DRC), located in Central Africa, spans 2,344,858 km², making it the second-largest country on the continent by area, with a population of over 112 million people and Kinshasa as its bustling capital.
 Rich in natural resources like cobalt, copper, and diamonds, the DRC faces ongoing challenges including political instability and conflict, yet it boasts immense biodiversity in the Congo Basin rainforest.
 Despite economic potential, detailed GDP figures are unavailable, reflecting data gaps in this vast nation.

-The country faces significant public health challenges, evidenced by a relatively low life expectancy of 61.9 years and a high infant mortality rate of 44.5 per 1,000 live births.
-These figures indicate substantial unmet needs in healthcare access, sanitation, and maternal/child health services.
+The country faces significant public health challenges, evidenced by a low life expectancy of 61.90 years and a high infant mortality rate of 44.500 per 1,000 live births.
+These figures indicate pressing needs in healthcare access, nutrition, and sanitation.

 GDP (Current US$)